dispatchrun/dispatch-py/README.md

 ## What is Dispatch?

-Dispatch is a platform to develop reliable distributed systems.
+Dispatch is a platform for developing reliable distributed systems.
 Dispatch provides a simple programming model based on durable coroutines to manage the scheduling of function calls across a fleet of service instances.
 Orchestration of function calls is managed by Dispatch, providing **fair scheduling**,